ITSpecialist111/ai_automation_suggester/README.md

     * Secure API key storage
     * Custom endpoints for compatible providers
     * Advanced options like Ollama's think mode control
-* **Customizable Prompts and Filters:** Tailor suggestions using system prompts, domain filters, and entity limits.
+* **Customizable Prompts and Filters:** Tailor suggestions using system prompts, domain filters, and entity limits for both automations and scripts.
 * **Randomized Entity Selection:** Prevent repetitive suggestions and discover new opportunities.
 * **Context-Rich Insights:** Incorporates device and area information for smarter, more relevant ideas.
 * **Persistent Notifications:** Receive suggestions directly in your Home Assistant interface.